the-cc-dev/liftinstall/README.md

  applications, and have a decent UI.

-This is designed to be a more modern interpretation of Qt's Installer Framework, which is hard to develop on, poorly documented, has hardcoded package listing format which requires very specific setups for packages and where packages must be built using their tool.
-Finally, it is poorly supported, with rare updates and a large list of bugs.
+This is designed to be a more modern interpretation of Qt's Installer Framework, which is hard to develop on, poorly documented, has a hardcoded package listing format, and isn't supported all that well, with rare updates and a large list of bugs.

 Building
 --------